transx/transx/transfer/README.txt

 Transfer Modular JSF Web Application
 --------------------------------------------------------------------------------
-If you're reading this then you've created your new project using Maven.

 The project object model (pom) is defined in the file pom.xml.
 The application is ready to run as a web application.
 The pom.xml file is defined with Hibernate as a persistence model and JSF as the web framework.